KrisuC/komari/docs/general.md

 (From v0.17, previously known as `Change Channel On Elite Boss`)

 Added `Elite boss spawns behavior` in `Characters` tab with two behavior types:
+- `None`: Does nothing when elite boss spawns
 - `CycleChannel`: Queues a channel change (`Panicking` state) action when an elite boss appears
 - `UseKey`: Uses a key when elite boss appears (e.g. useful for origin skill)

+#### Discord
+(Added in v0.20 for Discord bot)
+The bot uses Discord's webhook and bot/application to enable notifications an remote monitoring.
+Follows Discord's guide to create a webhook URL or a bot/application access token and provides it to Komari's bot.

+For Discord bot, the following commands are available:
+- `/status`: The bot current status, run duration and image
+- `/start`: Starts the bot
+- `/stop`: Stops the bot
+  - `go-to-town`: Whether to go to town when stopping
+- `/start-stream`: Streams the bot's status at regular interval for up to 15 minutes
+- `/stop-stream`: Stops the started stream
+- `/chat`: Performs an in-game chat (only supports partial ASCII characters and external chat disabled)
+- `/action`: Performs a specified action
+  - `kind`: The kind of action
+  - `count`: The number of times to do the action

+The Discord bot is current experimental and subject to change.

 ## Video guides
 From v0.16, due to UI change, the first two videos are now outdated but the general concepts still apply.